pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 ### `onFingerprintCaptured`

-This method is called when the fingerprint sensor detects a finger is placed on the sensor.
-It is not yet determined if the fingerprint is correct.
-This method can be used to provide feedback to your users so they are aware the device has detected their finger.
+This method is called when the fingerprint sensor detects that a finger has been placed on the sensor.
+It has not yet been determined if the fingerprint is correct.
+This method can be used to provide feedback to the user so that they are aware the device has detected their finger.

-Note: this method is never called on iOS.
-TouchID on iOS uses it's own native UI to provide feedback to users.
+**Note:** this method is never called on iOS.
+TouchID on iOS uses its own native UI to provide feedback to users.

 ```js
 handler.onFingerprintCaptured(() => {